Obama meets Mandela family, police disperse protesters

 On Sunday, Obama flies to Cape Town, from where he will visit Robben Island, the windswept former penal colony in the frigid waters of the south Atlantic where Mandela spent 18 of his 27 years in apartheid jails.

-Zuma said Mandela had told him before his latest hospitalization that "when I go to sleep I will be very happy because I left South Africa going forward".
+Zuma said Mandela had told him before his latest hospitalisation that "when I go to sleep I will be very happy because I left South Africa going forward".

 Despite the protests of some against Obama, many other South Africans said they were inspired by the U.S. leader's example.